-The registered Behavior Technician (RBT) role is vital in delivering ABA treatment.
+The registered Behavior Technician (RBT) role is vital for delivering quality ABA therapy.
 It is also a position that has seen significant growth and is expected to continue growing in the foreseeable future.
-Over the past decade, the need for BCBAs has risen over 5,000%!
-With that, comes a tremendous need for RBTs to provide direct care under BCBAs supervision.
+Over the past decade, the need for BCBAs has risen by over 5,000%!
+With that, comes a tremendous need for RBTs to provide direct care under BCBA supervision.

 If you are interested in a rewarding career in the ABA field, becoming an RBT is the best first step.
-Assuming you have already completed the training and competency assessment, the final step in the process is an examination to test your knowledge on the RBT task list.
-Read on for study prep tips and tricks.
+If you have already completed the RBT training and competency assessment, the final step in the process is an RBT examination to test your knowledge of the RBT task list.
+Read on for study prep tips and tricks to pass on your first attempt.

-A baseline is a measure taken prior to intervention.
-Before studying for the exam, it's helpful to take a full mock exam to see what level of understanding you have before delving into studying.
-Of course, you should consider that the level of difficulty and quality of the mock exam may vary.
-But it is a good first step.
+When you begin preparing for the RBT exam, a good first step is to find your baseline.
+A baseline is a measure taken before intervention.
+Before studying for the exam, it's helpful to take a full mock exam to see what level of understanding you have before diving into studying.

 The RBT task list is broken down into six sections.
-A mock exam will show you which sections of the task list you are generally strong in and which sections you could continue to focus on.
+A good quality mock exam will show you which sections of the task list you are generally strong in and which sections you should continue to focus on.

 Once you have your baseline, you can continuously measure your progress through your study efforts.
-Fun fact-This is precisely what you'll be doing with your clients!
+Fun fact: This is precisely what you'll be doing with your clients!
+In ABA, we take a baseline measure of our client's abilities, then implement teaching interventions and monitor progress.

 Study guides break down each item in the task list to help you understand the concepts and provide real-life examples.
-I suggest walking through each section one item at a time.
+Walk through each task list section, one item at a time, ensuring an understanding before moving on to the next.
 Pay extra attention to the concepts that you still don't feel confident in being able to apply.
-You'll want to dedicate some extra time working through those.
+You'll want to dedicate some extra time to working through those.

 Graph your progress